iLVL-Key/FFXI/gearswap/readme.md

 <summary>MNK</summary>

+Version 8.3
+- Added `.capped_tp` and `.high_buff` sub-sets to Weapon Skill sets.
+- Adjusted all Weapon Skill sets to no longer combine in the sets themselves but in the rules instead.
+- Removed the Capped Tp set.

 Version 8.2.1
 - Added `MoveCastDelay` Advanced Option.
 Allows you to adjust the delay in seconds to wait AFTER coming to a stop before casting the pending spell to help prevent interruption.
 - Adjusted name of `MovementCastDelay` to `MoveCastWindow` to better represent it's purpose.